220808-Java-React-Enterprise/ScapeGoats-P2-FrontEnd/README.md

 * Users able to create an account and sign up - stored in the database
 * Questions in the database, broken up into categories users can ask
-* Tarot Cards answers questions asked
+* Tarot Cards answers questions asked based on Question asked Category
 * Admin can delete and add users and consultants
 * Admin can edit consultants
 * Users can view their reading history